brendt/stitcher.io/src/content/book/07-application-layer.md

 All of these can be thought of as separate applications, exposing and presenting the domain for their own unique use cases.
 In fact, I tend to think of the artisan console as just another one in this list: it's an application used by developers to work with and manipulate the project.

-Since we're in web development, your main focus will be within HTTP-related apps though.
+Since we're in web development, our main focus will probably be within HTTP-related apps though.
 So what's included in them?
 Let's have a look:

 - Controllers
 - Requests
-- Application-specific request validation
+- Application-specific validation rules
 - Middleware
 - Resources
 - ViewModels
 - QueryBuilders — the ones that [parse URL queries](*https://github.com/spatie/laravel-query-builder)

-I would even argue that blade views, JavaScript and CSS files belong within this same application.
-I realise this is a step too far for many people, but I at least wanted to mention it.
+I would even argue that blade views, JavaScript- and CSS files belong within an application, and shouldn't be put aside in a `resources` folder.
+I realise this is a step too far for many people, but I wanted to mention it, at least.

-Remember, an application's goal is to get the user's input, pass it to the domain and represent the output in a usable way back to the user.
-After several chapters deep in the domain code, it shouldn't be a surprise that most of the application code is merely structural, often boring code, passing data from one point to another.
+Remember, an application's goal is to get the user's input, pass it to the domain and represent the output in a usable way for the user.
+After several chapters deep in the domain code, it shouldn't be a surprise that most of the application code is merely structural, often boring code; passing data from one point to another.

-There's of course lots to tell about several of the things mentioned above: ViewModels, third party integrations, what about jobs?; we will tackle these subjects in future chapters, but for now we want to focus on the main ideas behind the application layer, and a general overview of them.
+Nevertheless there's lots to tell about several of the concepts mentioned above: ViewModels, third party integrations, what about jobs?; we will tackle these subjects in future chapters, but for now we want to focus on the main ideas behind the application layer, and a general overview of them.

 ## Structuring HTTP applications

 There's one very important point we need to discuss before moving on: how will an HTTP application generally be structured?
 Should we follow Laravel's conventions, or do we need to give it some more thought?

-Since I'm dedicating a section of this chapter to this question, you can probably guess the answer.
-Let's look at what Laravel would recommend you doing by default though.
+Since I'm dedicating a section of a chapter to this question, you can probably guess the answer.
+So let's look at what Laravel would recommend you doing by default.

 ```php
 App/Admin